U.S. Government Information Links

 Journal of a DES Daughter is written by a DES Daughter born in 1971 in France but now lives in the U.K. Her beautifully written and illustrated posts show the DES tragedy is truly international.

-DES Daughter Network – is the “little sister” of the above blog but with a focus on social media and social networking.
+A DES Daughter’s Blog – is the “little sister” of the above blog but with a focus on social media and social networking.
 The blog features and displays the social media networks of existing DES groups and individuals who have an online social media presence aimed a raising DES awareness.

 DES Exposure Australia: Personal and consumer aspects of DES exposure in Australia, written by a DES Daughter.